 The Operating System (Required)

 FREE – Linux: There are many versions, or “flavors” of Linux, and if you have a preference, we’re happy to help you out with the specifics.
-Linux is free because it’s built Open Source where people can contribute to the project, or take it as their own as long as they don’t sell the community owned code.
+Linux is free because it’s built Open Source where people can contribute to the project, or take it as their own to customize, as long as they don’t sell the community owned code.

 Desktop Computers